 However, meat and dairy make up key components of any paleo meal, while grains and legumes make up vegan meals.

 Neither approach is healthier.
-It all depends on what you value most in your diet, which of the two is more sustainable for you and your unique situation.
+It all depends on what you value most in your diet.

 So the takeaway is-